blmoore/blmR/README.md

 blmR
 ====

-A kind of bmisc, mostly tied to specific analysis
+A kind of bmisc (sorry), mostly tied to specific analysis